 This Confirmatory Order (Order) is the result of an agreement reached during an Alternative Dispute Resolution (ADR) mediation session conducted on September 24, 2009.
 ADR is a process in which a neutral mediator with no decision-making authority assists parties in reaching an agreement on resolving any differences regarding the dispute.

 The NRC Office of Investigations (OI) initiated an investigation on May 5, 2008 to determine whether Mr. Kuhn deliberately violated NRC requirements by failing to inform Exelon of information required to be reported.
 Based on the evidence developed during the OI investigation, which was completed on March 4, 2009, the NRC identified an apparent willful violation.
 The apparent violation involved Mr. Kuhn's failure to inform Exelon of an arrest on his first day back at work following the incident, as required by Exelon's Behavioral Observation Program implementing procedure, the Peach Bottom Physical Security Plan, and 10 CFR 73.20(c).
-A description of this apparent violation and a factual summary of the results of the investigation were sent to Mr. Kuhn in an NRC letter dated June 5, 2009.
+A description of this apparent violation and a factual summary of the results of the Start Printed Page 66154investigation were sent to Mr. Kuhn in an NRC letter dated June 5, 2009.

 The June 5, 2009 NRC letter informed Mr. Kuhn that the agency was considering escalated enforcement against him for this apparent violation of NRC requirements and offered him the opportunity to either attend a Predecisional Enforcement Conference or to request use of ADR, to resolve this matter.
 On June 24, 2009, Mr. Kuhn requested the use of ADR and, on September 24, 2009, the NRC and Mr. Kuhn met in an ADR session mediated by a professional mediator, arranged through Cornell University's Scheinman Institute on Conflict Resolution.
 During that ADR session, a settlement agreement was reached.
 This Confirmatory Order is the result of that agreement, the elements of which consisted of the following: